 3-month-old, 4-month-old, 5-month-old, and 6-month-old sleep schedule (14 weeks to 6 or 7 months)

 This is the age range when you want to solidly move your little guy into a 3 nap pattern.
 If you have a fourth nap that’s hanging on, work hard to get rid of it.

 Ideally you’d have a baby napping sometime in the 8am hour, again in the 11am hour, then once more in the mid afternoon.
 This is also when it’s a good time to start sleep training.
 A lot of people, (like A LOT), advocate not sleep training until 4, 6, or even 9 months.
 Sometimes I think when I talk about sleep training, and other people talk about sleep training, we’re not talking about the same thing…

 When I talk about sleep training a 3.5 month old, I’m talking about teaching them how to fall asleep without any help.
 They can still eat at night, they can still nurse, they can still do all the things babies do, they’re just also capable of falling asleep for naps and at bedtime unassisted.
 So, this is the age where you can work towards setting a firm start time of the day.
 Teach your baby to fall asleep without your help.
 And start to work on lengthening naps.

 If you can teach your child to fall asleep unassisted, using whatever method you wish, then you are well on your way to getting your kiddo on a consistent three nap schedule.

 You want to aim for naps that are about an hour or longer.

 6 to 7-month-old, through 14 to 18-month-old schedule

-By this age your little one should be taking two solid naps, one at about 9 am and a second around 1 pm.
-Each nap should be lasting about an hour or more in duration.
+By this age your little one should be taking two solid naps.
+One at about 9 am, and a second around 1 pm.
+Each nap should last about an hour or more in duration.
 Follow my guide on transitioning from 3 naps to 2 naps.

 Toddler Sleep Schedules